-Lolita Baldor, "Few Army Women Want Combat Jobs," Portland Press Herald, February 26, 2014.
+Lolita Baldor, "Few Army Women Want Combat Jobs," Portland Press Herald, February 26, 2014. (on reserve)

-Katie Forney Petronio, "Get Over It!
-We are Not All Created Equal" Marine Corps Gazette (7/12/12).
+Richard Oppel, "Title: Cryptologic Technician.
+Occupation: Warrior," The New York Times, February 10, 2019, p.4. (on reserve) Katie Forney Petronio, "Get Over It!
+We are Not All Created Equal" Marine Corps Gazette (7/12/12). (on reserve)

 Sage Santangelo, "Fourteen Women Have Tried, and Failed, the Marines' Infantry Officer Course.
-Here's Why," Washington Post, March 28, 2014.
+Here's Why," Washington Post, March 28, 2014. (on reserve)

-Note: The Petronio and Santangelo pieces are here to highlight Bowdoin's strong young women and their views on the subject.
+Note: the Petronio and Santangelo pieces are here to highlight Bowdoin's strong young women and their views on the subject.
 You should examine a broader range of opinions and arguments going forward as interest compels.
-Choose one of the following propositions to defend: